 Over the years, several investors have contributed much-needed capital as well as valuable expertise, but managing control has stayed with the original shareholders.

-Much effort the effort of Turneffe Flats owners these days is related to conservation of Turneffe Atoll.
-In 2002, we established Turneffe Atoll Trust, a donation-funded, non-profit company, whose mission is to ensure that Turneffe Atoll is sustainable managed and that its unique and fragile environment is protected.
+Much of the effort of Turneffe Flats owners today is related to conservation of Turneffe Atoll.
+In 2002, Turneffe Atoll Trust, a donation-funded, non-profit organization, was established.
+Its mission is to ensure that Turneffe Atoll is sustainably managed and that its unique and fragile environment is protected.
 Since 2002, Turneffe Flats has donated 1% of all revenue to Turneffe Atoll Trust through 1% For The Planet.
-Major accomplishments of Turneffe Atoll Trust include leading the effort to pass legislation protecting bonefish, permit and tarpon as catch & release only species and leading efforts to establish the Turneffe Atoll Marine Reserve, which was accomplished in 2012.
+Major accomplishments of Turneffe Atoll Trust include leading the effort to pass legislation protecting bonefish, permit and tarpon as catch-and-release-only species and leading efforts to establish the Turneffe Atoll Marine Reserve, which was accomplished in 2012.

 Turneffe Flats has been owned and operated by its original owners, Craig and Karen Hayes, since 1981.
-Beginning as a rough fishing camp, "Flats" has evolved to one of the better known fishing and diving properties in Belize, and arguably throughout the world.
-Our top-notch staff has developed with us and a number of staff members have been with us for more than 20 years.
+Beginning as a rough fishing camp, "Flats" has evolved to one of the better-known fishing and diving properties in Belize, and arguably throughout the world.
+Our top-notch staff has developed and a number have been with us for more than 20 years.